What do you think is the #1 skill your child needs to Succeed in life?

 And hey, you can also make dinner table conversations exciting…

-These productive discussions build the desire for children to do more.
+These productive discussions build a desire for children to do more.

 E – Engage